-The "Simple Order Book" is the Exchange's regular electronic book of orders and quotes.
+8 The "Simple Order Book" is the Exchange's regular electronic book of orders and quotes.
 See Exchange Rule 518(a)(15).

-A "complex order" is any order involving the concurrent purchase and/or sale of two or more different options in the same underlying security (the "legs" or "components" of the complex order), for the same account, in a ratio that is equal to or greater than one-to-three (.333) and less than or equal to three-to-one (3.00) and for the purposes of executing a particular investment strategy.
+9 See supra, note 5.
 Mini-options may only be part of a complex order that includes other mini-options.
 Only those complex orders in the classes designated by the Exchange and communicated to Members via Regulatory Circular with no more than the applicable number of legs, as determined by the Exchange on a class-by-class basis and communicated to Members via Regulatory Circular, are eligible for processing.
 See Exchange Rule 518(a)(5).

-The "Strategy Book" is the Exchange's electronic book of complex orders and complex quotes.
+10 The "Strategy Book" is the Exchange's electronic book of complex orders and complex quotes.
 See Exchange Rule 518(a)(17).